Portable-Network-Archive-Specification

 4.2.3.1 xATR Extended attribute

-An extended attribute are recorded. this chunk appeared after FHAD chunk and before FEND chunk. this chunk can appear many times.
+An extended attribute are recorded. this chunk appeared after FHED chunk and before FEND chunk. this chunk can appear many times.

 significance size description